‘Pegs to’ Range Early Years Webinar (TRAILER)

 The most open ended maths manipulative utilising bamboo rods, bamboo frames, pegs and pegboards, write on / wipe off tiles and chalk pastels.View the range

-Watch Dr Angela Webb’s introductory video
+Watch Dr Angela Webb’s Introduction to Pegs to Paper

 ‘Pegs to Paper’ inventor Dr Angela Webb is a psychologist specialising in the academic needs of children with Developmental Coordination Disorder.
 Until recently, she worked at a group practice in Central London and lectured part-time at the Institute of Education, now University College, London.
 For twelve years, she was also the chair of The National Handwriting Association.

-P2P was on display at the British Library
+Pegs to Paper was on display at the British Library

 Our very own pegboard was on display at the British Library for the exhibition Writing: Making Your Mark; which detailed the story behind one of humankind’s greatest achievements through more than 100 objects spanning 5,000 years.
 As one of the curators of the exhibition, Dr Angela Webb also wrote an article about why handwriting is still essential in the keyboard age.Read Angela’s article About the exhibition